Overview of Banks in Japan

-It was during the 1980’s that non-banking operations (Consumer Loans, Credit Card) had also cropped up and then such organisations also started offering traditional functions of banks (e.g. issuing of loans).
+It was during the 1980s that non-banking operations (Consumer LoansConsumer LoansA consumer loan is a type of credit given to a consumer to finance specified set of expenditures.
+The borrower must pledge a specific asset as collateral for the loan, or it may be unsecured depending on the loan's monetary value., Credit Card) had also cropped up and then such organizations also started offering traditional functions of banks (e.g. issuing of loans).
 Subsequently, in 1990, the 5 largest banks in the world were Japanese banks in terms of total assets.
-Such banks opened branches across the globe, traded in FOREX activities and flourished position of Japanese banking system on the World Map.
+Such banks opened branches across the globe, traded in FOREX activities and flourished the position of the Japanese banking system on the World Map.

-One of the main companies of the Mitsubishi Group, this bank is Japan’s largest financial group and the world’s second largest Bank Holding company.
-It is the second largest firm in Japan in terms of market capitalisation with its headquarters in Chiyoda, Tokyo.
-It functions a variety of its businesses such as Retail Banking business, Corporate Banking and Trust assets with its presence in around 50 countries.
+One of the main companies of the Mitsubishi Group, this bank is Japan’s largest financial group and the world’s second-largest Bank Holding company.
+It is the second-largest firm in Japan in terms of market capitalization with its headquarters in Chiyoda, Tokyo.
+It functions a variety of its businesses such as Retail Banking business, Corporate Banking, and Trust assets with its presence in around 50 countries.
 The Net Operating Profits for 1Q17 was ¥349.0 yen.

 #2.
 Japan Post Bank